-- Participates in regular employment compliance reviews and audits, including gathering, reviewing and analyzing internal records.
+- Manages regular HR compliance reviews and audits, including gathering, reviewing and analyzing internal records.

-- Builds strong relationships with key stakeholders, individuals in the Attorney Development, Attorney Recruiting, and Human Resources Departments across all offices, to enhance and ensure the timely integration of employment compliance requirements into their processes.
+- Builds strong relationships with key stakeholders, individuals in the Attorney Development, Attorney Recruiting and Human Resources Departments across all offices to facilitate the timely integration of employment compliance requirements into their processes.

-- Engages in strategic long-term planning by developing goals for the compliance group and recommending procedural improvements in compliance practices.
+- Engages in strategic long-term planning by developing goals for the HR compliance function recommending procedural improvements in compliance practices.

 - Ensures current knowledge of firm policies and practices for staff, current knowledge of industry trends, and continued professional development for staff.

 - Ensures accurate and timely responses to requests for departmental services.